Regulations, Grading, and Policies

 It is the student’s responsibility to ensure that all program requirements are met.
 This should be done by regular program review and/or consultation with the appropriate department.

 UFV recognizes a student’s graduation by awarding a degree, diploma, or certificate.
-Students must apply for graduation by completing a request to graduate form at the Admissions and Records office.
+Students must apply for graduation by completing a request to graduate form at the Office of the Registrar.